erlichsefi/ScrapeAnything/vision_base_translation/README.md

 5. repeat until LLM execute 'STOP'

-Advantages: This method simulate human behavior hence, this method can only be blocked by Captcha
+Advantages: This method simulate human behavior hence, this method can only be blocked by Captcha.

 Dis-advantages: There is alot of hidden inforamtion we are ignoring, like: hover text, drop menus, etc. The LLM will only overcome this if he will move the mouse to the right location on screen.